There are a small number of doctors who specialize in scoliosis surgeries in the United States.

 Shilla growth procedure

 This procedure involves fusing a short portion of the spine and placing rods above and below the curve to correct it.
 This helps the spine to grow naturally.
 The procedure lasts between 4 and 6 hours.
-If necessary, follow-up surgeries may be required to either remove or replace the system.
+If necessary, follow-up surgeries can occur to either remove or replace the rods.

 Vertical Expandable Prosthetic Titanium Rib (VEPTR)

-Doctors use This system for kids that are finding it difficult to breathe as a result of scoliosis.
+Doctors use This system for kids who are finding it difficult to breathe as a result of scoliosis.
 The procedure involves attaching expandable curved rods to the spine to straighten the spine and separate the ribs.
 This aids the growth and expansion of the lungs.
-As the child grows older, the VEPTR system can either be widened or narrowed as the need arises.
+As the child grows older, doctors can adjust the VEPTR system to accommodate the needs of the patient.

 MAGEC growing rods